Nobi3110/connection-lookup/README.md

 ### 4. Connect the frontend to the web app

-Open `index.html` and replace the placeholder URL:
+Open `index.html` and replace the placeholder:

 ```javascript
 const API_URL = "PASTE_YOUR_APPS_SCRIPT_WEB_APP_URL_HERE";
 ```

-with the real URL you copied from Apps Script, for example:
+with the URL copied from Apps Script:

 ```javascript
 const API_URL = "https://script.google.com/macros/s/AKfycb.../exec";